 Gómez Noya wants to revalidate his national title

-The elite men's race will start at a quarter to twelve in the morning, while the women's race will begin at a quarter to ten in the morning.
-At the starting line, in addition to Gómez Noya, there will also be Galician athletes Iván Raña and Jesús Gomar, the latter current runner-up in Spain and national aquathlon champion.
+The elite men's race will start at a quarter to twelve in the morning, while the women's race will begin at a quarter past ten in the morning.
+At the starting line, in addition to Gómez Noya, there will also be Galician athletes Iván Raña and Jesús Gomar, the latter current runner-up of Spain and national aquathlon champion.
 Raña also returns to the city of Lérez in a season marked by injuries.

 The unstoppable Ferrolane